helidon-io/helidon/docs/mp/guides/oci-guide.md

 Java][oci-sdk-for-java] - allowing you to write custom code to extend features.

-Helidon also provides a [Helidon OCI SDK CDI portable extension][helidon-oci-sdk] to support injecting [Oracle Cloud Infrastructure SDK Clients][oci-sdk-for-java] in your Helidon application.
+Helidon also provides a [Helidon OCI SDK CDI portable extension][cdi-spec] to support injecting [Oracle Cloud Infrastructure SDK Clients][oci-sdk-for-java] in your Helidon application.
 See [OCI Integration](../integrations/oci.md).